 - Fundamental studies of metal complexes with protonatable ligands

 The primary goal of fundamental studies is to learn about the different properties of the metal complexes we make.
 Most notably, the metal complexes’ properties change based on the protonation state of the ligand and the orientation of the protonatable groups on the ligand.
 My laboratory studies how the structural and electronic properties of these complexes change with different ligands and in their varying protonation states.
 We use a variety of experimental techniques, including electrochemistry, UV/visible absorbance spectroscopy, luminescence spectroscopy, NMR spectroscopy, IR spectroscopy and others.
 In addition, we work with Dr. Timothy Dudley (University of Minnesota – Crookston) to carry out computational studies on the molecules we make.
 Dr. W. Scott Kassel has solved crystal structures of the molecules we have built to learn more about their structure in different protonation states.
+Most recently, we are collaborating with Dr. Russel Schmehl (Tulane University) to study mechanisms of excited state PCET with our complexes.
+This collaborative work is currently funded by the National Science Foundation.
 By gaining a thorough understanding of these properties and how different ligand protonation states affect the metal, we can begin to design tunable metal systems, which lead to more applied areas of chemistry described below.

 - Water oxidation with metal complexes